maciejsmolinski/purescript-playground/README.md

 ![](https://cdn.pbrd.co/images/GCiImVr.gif)

-# Purpose od the repository
+# Purpose of the repository

 This repository is meant to be a playground so that everybody can learn the language, break things, change things or even improve them.